Slatyford

-Slatyford is situated in the West End of Newcastle upon Tyne, England, and houses the Stagecoach North East depot for local bus services throughout Newcastle.
+Slatyford is situated in the North of Newcastle upon Tyne, England, and houses the Stagecoach North East depot for local bus services throughout Newcastle.
 The depot was previously used by Newcastle Busways.
 Alongside the depot, following demolition of an existing site, a retail complex has been built, centred on a Wickes store.

 Slatyford is also known by the slang name of 'Slaty'.